Browse documentation

 iter.find(callback)Find first matching value

 Lazy helpers: map, filter, take, drop, and flatMap return new lazy iterators that advance the source on-demand — they do not eagerly consume the underlying iterator.
-Consuming methods (forEach, reduce, toArray, some, every, find) do consume the iterator.
+Consuming methods (forEach, reduce, toArray, some, every, find, includes) do consume the iterator. includes closes the source when it finds a match, but leaves a normally exhausted source closed by exhaustion alone.

 Iterators are consumed once — calling next() past the end returns {value: undefined, done: true} forever.
 Spread ([...iter]), destructuring, and Array.from() all consume iterators via the [Symbol.iterator] protocol.